Stefan Christensen ← Back to writing

 The biggest practical change was moving from documentation to implementation.

-After: “Run pleo deploy.
-You get automated build, canary deployment with automatic rollback, monitoring dashboards, error tracking, performance metrics, and security scanning.
-All configured with sensible defaults.”
+Before, we offered twelve ways to deploy a service, each with its own guide.
+After, running our deploy command gave you automated build, canary deployment with automatic rollback, monitoring dashboards, error tracking, performance metrics, and security scanning, all configured with sensible defaults.

 We called these “golden paths.”
-Not documentation describing best practices—actual tools that implemented best practices as defaults.
+Not documentation describing best practices but actual tools that implemented them as defaults.

 Ninety percent of teams never customized anything.
 They got production-ready deployment without thinking about it.
 The 10% who needed something different could customize, but deviating was a deliberate choice, not the default.